Nivedhaasai/Nive-s_SecureAppLock/README.md

 ---

-Built by **Nive** — because privacy on Windows shouldn't require a phone.
+Built by **Nivedhaa Sai S** — because privacy on Windows shouldn't require a phone.